-I had seen an Aikido demo at Trinity college (quite a few years before) and read a little about it, however what I saw going on in this dojo did not look like any Aikido I had ever seen before...
-I mean, people were being hit in the face and being thrown hard.
-I had thought Aikido was gentle and flowing...
-I was intrigued!
+I had seen an Aikido demo at Trinity College (quite a few years before) and had read a little about it, however what I saw going on in this dojo did not look like any Aikido I had ever seen before...
+I mean, people were being hit in the face and thrown hard.
+I had thought Aikido was gentle and flowing... what was going on!

-Attending an adult class on the following week, I looked around and nearly everyone in the dojo was bigger and younger (although maybe not as good looking) and looking very serious in their judo suits waiting for class to begin.
+Joining an adult class on the following week, I looked around and nearly everyone in the dojo was bigger and younger (although maybe not as good looking) and appearing very serious in their judo gi waiting for class to begin.

 Despite a reasonable level of fitness walking in, I was not used to the constant ukemi and had lost a good bit of flexibility over the years from playing regular football.
 In truth there were many nights I drove home in those early months barely able to move.

-For the first couple of months, I attended beginners class twice a week, and during those early days I don't think I endeared myself greatly to my fellow classmates, as, due to ineptitude, tagged one or two with over exuberant atemi or poorly attempted technique. ....
-I suppose I was not the only one going home sore from time to time... sincere apologies: Sinead, Ruth, Darren, Karen, Emer, Eric, Ken, John, Jim.
+For the first couple of months, I attended beginners class twice a week, and during those early days I don't think I endeared myself to my fellow classmates, as, due to ineptitude, tagged one or two with over exuberant atemi or poorly attempted waza. ....
+I suppose I was not the only one going home sore from time to time... sincere apologies: Sinead, Ruth, Darren, Karen, Emer, Pam, Eric, Ken, John, Jim.

-Not too long after that, it was announced that the club would be competing in it's very first competition and that additional training sessions would be scheduled for those competing.
+Not too long after that, it was announced that our club would be competing in it's very first competition and that additional training sessions would be scheduled for those competing.
 I had to earn the additional coaching and so, signed myself up to compete in the ETAN European Championships (Antwerp) in Junnahon, Goshin-no-kata and individual randori.
 Looking back on it now, it was an optimistic endeavour as a 4th kyu with no skills or experience, but I was on a mission.